-In the Bachelor's thesis at the end of the third year of the programme (introduced in quarter 3.3, and continued in quarter 3.4, the last module), students show their acquisition of the competences specified in the intended learning outcomes of the programme.
-The Bachelor's thesis is a research-oriented assignment, with justified choices towards theoretical, empirical, or practice and design contribution to existing knowledge within the Communication Science field of inquiry.
+In the Bachelor's thesis at the end of the third year of the programme (introduced in quarter 3.3, and continued in quarter 3.4, the last module) students show their acquisition of the competences specified in the intended learning outcomes of the programme.
+The Bachelor's thesis is a research-oriented assignment that contributes to to existing knowledge within the Communication Science field of inquiry.
+The assignment includes justified choices towards theory, practice and design.
 The Bachelor's thesis assignment has a coherent structure and time frame.
 More details can be found in OSIRIS and Blackboard.